National Science Foundation

 Grant in 2020

-Marani Health is focused on advancing prenatal care through the development of a wearable, textile-based technology that monitors key vital statistics for women and their developing fetuses during pregnancy, labor, and delivery.
-By leveraging artificial intelligence, Marani's product provides timely and accurate data, enhancing the assessment of maternal and fetal health.
-The company collaborates with prominent partners, including The Mayo Clinic, to improve health outcomes for mothers and their babies.
+Marani Health is focused on advancing prenatal care through the development of a wearable, textile-based technology that monitors vital statistics of women and their developing fetuses during pregnancy, labor, and delivery.
+This innovative product leverages artificial intelligence to provide timely and accurate health assessments, ultimately enhancing maternal and fetal health outcomes.
+By collaborating with prominent partners, including The Mayo Clinic, Marani aims to integrate advanced health tracking into prenatal care, ensuring that women receive critical data that supports their health and wellness throughout the pregnancy journey.

 Behaivior